apsc160/cms_contest/daq_binaryleds/statement/statement.md

 Your code will be evaluated using a command-line simulator (see the attached `DAQlibTerminal.c` file).
 The program is set to read and write values using standard I/O.

 **NOTE:** the command-line simulator will handle most of the inputs/outputs for you.
-Do not include your own `printf`/`scanf` statements, except in promptint the user for an integer and reading the response.
+Do not include your own `printf`/`scanf` statements, except in prompting the user for an integer and reading the response.

 ## Input Format